rochejul/npmversion/README.md

         Nota Bene: it will use the "npm version" command if the option "read-only" is not activated.

         -p --preid <identifier>
             Identifier to be used to prefix premajor, preminor, prepatch or prerelease version increments.
 It could be 'snapshot', 'beta' or 'alpha' for example.

         --force-preid
             If specified, we force to add if needed the specified preid

+        --read-only
+                Print only the future version.
+Don't modify the package.json file, nor the npm-shrinkwrap.json file, don't create a commit and don't create a git tag

+        --nogit-commit
+            No git commit

+        --nogit-tag
+            No git tag

+        --git-push
+            Push the commit and the tags if needed

     -u  --unpreid
         Remove the prefix.
 The increment and preid option will be ignored.
         Only a Git commit will be created

         --read-only
                Print only the future version.
 Don't modify the package.json file, nor the npm-shrinkwrap.json file, don't create a commit and don't create a git tag

        --nogit-commit
            No git commit

        --nogit-tag
            No git tag

        --git-push
            Push the commit and the tags if needed

 ## How to import it ?